Post-traumatic stress disorder: Neuroendocrinology

 Low cortisol levels may predispose individuals to PTSD: Following war trauma, Swedish soldiers serving in Bosnia and Herzegovina with low pre-service salivary cortisol levels had a higher risk of reacting with PTSD symptoms, following war trauma, than soldiers with normal pre-service levels.
 Because cortisol is normally important in restoring homeostasis after the stress response, it is thought that trauma survivors with low cortisol experience a poorly contained—that is, longer and more distressing—response, setting the stage for PTSD.

 It is thought that the locus coeruleus-noradrenergic system mediates the over-consolidation of fear memory.
 High levels of cortisol reduce noradrenergic activity, and because people with PTSD tend to have reduced levels of cortisol, it has been proposed that individuals with PTSD cannot regulate the increased noradrenergic response to traumatic stress.
 Intrusive memories and conditioned fear responses are thought to be a result of the response to associated triggers.
 Neuropeptide Y (NPY) has been reported to reduce the release of norepinephrine and has been demonstrated to have anxiolytic properties in animal models.
-Studies have shown people with PTSD demonstrate reduced levels of NPY, possibly indicating their increased anxiety levels.
+Studies have shown that people with PTSD demonstrate reduced levels of NPY, possibly indicating their increased anxiety levels.

 Other studies indicate that people with PTSD have chronically low levels of serotonin, which contributes to the commonly associated behavioral symptoms such as anxiety, ruminations, irritability, aggression, suicidality, and impulsivity.
 Serotonin also contributes to the stabilization of glucocorticoid production.

 Dopamine levels in a person with PTSD can contribute to symptoms: low levels can contribute to anhedonia, apathy, impaired attention, and motor deficits; high levels can contribute to psychosis, agitation, and restlessness.

-Several studies described elevated concentrations of the thyroid hormone triiodothyronine in PTSD.
+Studies have also described elevated concentrations of the thyroid hormone triiodothyronine in PTSD.
 This kind of type 2 allostatic adaptation may contribute to increased sensitivity to catecholamines and other stress mediators.

 Hyperresponsiveness in the norepinephrine system can also be caused by continued exposure to high stress.
 Overactivation of norepinephrine receptors in the prefrontal cortex can be connected to the flashbacks and nightmares frequently experienced by those with PTSD.
 A decrease in other norepinephrine functions (awareness of the current environment) prevents the memory mechanisms in the brain from processing the experience, and emotions the person is experiencing during a flashback are not associated with the current environment.